CLiFT: Compressive Light-Field Tokens for Compute-Efficient and Adaptive Neural Rendering: Additional Rendered Images

-Figure 2 of the main paper reports PSNR as the primary rendering metric and shows that our method consistently outperforms baselines, achieving the highest overall PSNR. ~\autoref{fig:supp_re10k} and \autoref{fig:supp_dl3dv} show SSIM and LPIPS results for RealEstate10K and DL3DV.
-Our method consistently outperforms baselines under the same data size, while at very large data-size setting, DepthSplat~\cite{xu2024depthsplat} yields higher scores on DL3DV.

-\subsection{Additional rendered images}
+\section{Additional Rendered Images}

 Figure~4 of the main paper presents rendering results under varying data size constraints.
 We provide additional qualitative examples on RealEstate10K (see \autoref{fig:more_quali_re10k_1} and \autoref{fig:more_quali_re10k_2}) and DL3DV (\autoref{fig:more_quali_dl3dv_1} and \autoref{fig:more_quali_dl3dv_2}).
 These examples cover a finer range of compression rates, extending up to 32×, and highlight the robustness of our method across varying levels of compression.
+We also show more K-means clustering results in \autoref{fig:more_kmeans_re10k} and \autoref{fig:more_kmeans_dl3dv}.